GimmeKitties711/challenge_18-social_network_api_with_mongoose/README.md

 **Add Friend by ID**<br>
 `http://localhost:3001/api/users/userId/friends/friendId`

-In this route, the user associated with `userId` adds the user associated with the `friendId` to their friends list.
-Adding a friend is **not mutual.** If User 1 adds User 2, User 2 does not automatically add User 1.
+In this route, the user associated with `userId` adds the user associated with `friendId` to their friends list.
+Adding a friend is **not mutual.** If User 1 adds User 2, User 2 does not automatically add User 1 in response.

-**Special case:** You are allowed to add friends by IDs that do not exist as long as the character length is correct.
+**Special case:** You are allowed to add friends with IDs that do not exist as long as the character length is correct.
 However, it is not recommended to do this as no actual user is tied to the ID and it would likely cause confusion.

 ![Add Friend by ID](Assets/add_friend_by_id.png)